 Problem Statement

-The problem of articulate object reconstruction in this paper can be
+The problem of articulate object reconstruction in this paper can be summarized as: Given start state

 The first problem is to decouple the object into static and movable part.
 Here the paper assumes that an object has only one static and one movable part.